bark extract benefit and side effects, use for sexual and erectile enhancement, by Ray Sahelian, M.D., author of

 This catuaba natural aphrodisiac product is also available at Amazon and iHerb

 Suggested Use, dosage: As a dietary supplement, take one capsule a few days a week or as recommended by a health care provider.
 As with most herbs, I recommend taking breaks from use, for instance one or two weeks on, one or two weeks off.

-A unique sexual enhancing product
+A unique sexual enhancing product that works within days

 Dr. Sahelian and his research staff have tested various doses and extracts of dozens of herbs from a number or raw material suppliers to determine the ideal dosage and combination for optimal aphrodisiac properties with the fewest side effects.
 After years of trial and error, a proprietary blend with more than a dozen herbal extracts from the best raw material suppliers has been created which works within days.
 Some of the potent herbal extracts in this natural male and female sexual enhancer include withania somnifera, Catuaba extract, Muira puama, Cnidium, Horny goat weed herb, Maca herb, Passion flower, Tribulus extract, and Tongkat Ali full spectrum and LJ100 extract, mucuna pruriens plant and Yohimbe.